Divyansh200600/Divyansh200600/README.md

+# 💫 About Me:

-<h2 align="left">Hi 👋!
-My name is DIVYANSH CHAUHAN 👨‍💻 and I'm a WEB DEV 🚀from INDIA 🏳️‍🌈</h2>
+<h1 align="left">Hi 👋!
+My name is DIVYANSH CHAUHAN 👨‍💻 and I'm a WEB DEV 🚀from INDIA 🏳️‍🌈</h1>

 ###